knockoffduck/chat-app-project/README.md

 ## Testing
-Tests for the web application include: tests to ensure eaach flask route can be accessed successfully, correct password hashing, valid registration and login, handling for invalid registration and login, and successful profile changes.
+Tests for the web application include: tests to ensure eaach flask route can be accessed successfully, correct password hashing, valid registration and login, handling for invalid registration and login, successful profile changes, and correct avatar and chat functionality.

 Run the following command in the terminal to run the tests: